-To ensure precise visual grounding and maintain a balanced training distribution, we implement a dual-stage pipeline after being processed by the visual tool:
+After visual prompting is applied, we further refine the trajectories to ensure reliable visual grounding and balanced supervision.

-\textbf{Visual Consistency Filtering.} We employ a verifier, Qwen2.5-VL-7B \cite{qwen2.5vl} to assess the semantic consistency between the generated visual prompts and texts.
-This step ensures that the generated marks accurately align with the entities described in the corrective feedback, filtering out instances of ungrounded or ambiguous visualization.
+First, we perform visual consistency filtering using a visual verifier to assess the semantic alignment between generated visual prompts and reflection content.
+This step removes instances with ambiguous or incorrectly grounded visual cues.

-\textbf{Adaptive Trajectory Formatting.} Based on verification, we curate a hybrid composition: Reflective chains preserve verified multi-turn trajectories to supervise the closed-loop correction process; Truncated QA collapses failed or redundant sequences into QA pairs ($I_0, q \rightarrow a_{\text{final}}$), bypassing the intermediate states.
-This strategy eliminates noisy signals and mitigates ``failure-first'' bias, ensuring capabilities for both iterative correction and efficient one-pass inference.
+Second, we adopt a mixed trajectory adaptation strategy.
+Verified reflective trajectories are preserved as multi-turn supervision for iterative visual verification, while failed or redundant trajectories are simplified into direct QA pairs $(I_0, q \rightarrow a_{\text{final}})$.
+This mixed supervision strategy improves both closed-loop reflective reasoning and efficient one-pass inference while reducing over-reliance on unnecessarily long correction chains.